arklumpus/TreeViewer/Readme.md

 You can use [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/) to compile the program.
 The following instructions will cover compiling TreeViewer from the command line, instead.

-To fully compile TreeViewer for Windows, macOS and Linux, you will need a computer with Windows 10 with the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) installed and a computer with a recent release of macOS.
+To fully compile TreeViewer for Windows, macOS and Linux, you will need a computer with Windows 10 or 11 with the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) installed and a computer with a recent release of macOS.

-First of all, you will need to download the TreeViewer source code: [TreeViewer-1.2.0.tar.gz](https://github.com/arklumpus/TreeViewer/archive/v1.2.0.tar.gz) and extract it somewhere on both the Windows machine and the macOS machine.
+First of all, you will need to download the TreeViewer source code: [TreeViewer-2.1.0.tar.gz](https://github.com/arklumpus/TreeViewer/archive/v2.1.0.tar.gz) and extract it somewhere on both the Windows machine and the macOS machine.

 Then, on the Windows machine, open a command-line window in the folder where you have extracted the source code, and type: